nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

       ...
 ```

-Each time when you execute the NB command, you can only choose one command block to execute.
-This is achieved by applying a filtering condition against **phase** tag, as below:
+Each time when you execute the NB command, you can choose one command block to execute by applying a filtering condition against **phase** tag, as below.
 ```bash
 <nb_cmd> driver=pulsar tags=phase:<command_bock_filtering_identifier> ...
 ```